Ángel Guastella: Biography

 In 2000, Guastella moved to San Miguel de Tucumán, where he spent his last years of life, being chairman of Tucumán Lawn Tennis Club and of Unión de Rugby de Tucumán.

 Career

-Guastella was an Argentinian international with the Pumas between 1956 and 1960.
+Guastella was an Argentine international with the Pumas between 1956 and 1960.
 He was first capped during a match against an Oxford and Cambridge XV in Buenos Aires, on 16 September 1956.
 His last cap was during the test against France, in Buenos Aires, on 6 August 1960.
 In his international career, Guastella played 4 matches and scored 1 penalty and 6 points in aggregate.

 Coaching career

 Guastella came to the Argentina national team along with Alberto Camardón, with both being assistants for the South African coach Izak van Heerden in 1964.
 After the historical 1965 tour in South Africa, van Heerden remained in his home country and Guastella was named as his substitute in 1965.
 As coach, he won four South American Rugby Championships and resigned in 1973.

 Later, in 1978, he accepted the offer to return to coach Argentina, with his assistants being José Imhoff and Aitor Otaño.
 In this last stage, Guastella decided to build a new team from scratch: first, naming Hugo Porta as captain, later, calling up the veteran Héctor Silva and young players such as Marcelo Campo, Alejandro Iachetti, Marcelo Loffreda, Rafael Madero, Tomás Petersen and Gabriel Travaglini.